 Taking away the excess toys seems like an impossible ideal.
 I get it.
 I had the same thoughts.

-Minimalism with kids seems like an impossible ideal.
-I get it.
-I’ve had the same thoughts.
-Yet, after practicing some of the concepts of minimalism with my kids, I was surprised by their reactions and the benefits.
+After practicing a few of the concepts of living with less with my kids, I was surprised by my kids’ reactions and the benefits.
 Never in a million years would I have thought them having fewer toys would have such huge benefits.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link, I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

-Prepare your kids for a life with fewer toys
+Prepare your kids for a life with less toys

 Toy clean-up gets easier